lacomaofficial/ASD-Prediction-rsfMRI/README.md

 ### **Supplementary Materials**
 The full feature importance table, source code, and visualization outputs are available in the project repository.
 The interactive connectome plot can be accessed at **`abide_connectome_plot.html`**.

-The highlighted regions of interest (ROIs) and their connections identified in the analysis can help predict Autism Spectrum Disorder (ASD) because these areas are linked to critical neural processes and behavioral features often altered in individuals with ASD.
-Below is a detailed explanation of the ROIs and their potential contribution to ASD prediction, supported by their known functional roles and literature on ASD-related neuroanatomical changes.